lucymhdavies/lmhd.me/_posts/2021-05-26-terraform-dns.md

 }
 ```

-I don't _need_ to do that, but I like that separation, and gives me the flexibilty to move that to an entirely different AWS account (or somewhere else) in future.
+I don't _need_ to do that, but I like that separation, and it gives me the flexibilty to move that to an entirely different AWS account (or somewhere else) in future.

 The first problem I encounted almost immediately was that you can't do CNAMEs on apex domains, and I wanted to do something for [lmhd.me](https://lmhd.me).